 Chef Cooper Thomas has headed the kitchen and dining room at Victors in Florence since 2013.
-Tucked inside Hotel Florence in the town's burgeoning downtown, the restaurant thrives under the leadership of Thomas, who ensures that hotel guests and local diners alike, sit down daily to the finest in breakfast, lunch and dinner.
+Tucked inside the boutique Hotel Florence in the town's burgeoning downtown, the restaurant thrives under the leadership of Thomas, who ensures that hotel guests and local diners alike, sit down daily to the finest in breakfast, lunch and dinner.

 "Whatever I'm serving, it must be the best it can be, whether it's chicken wings or foie gras," he said.
 "When I first began my career, I wanted to prepare the fanciest dishes to please myself.
 Over the years, that's changed.
 It's all about the diners now and what pleases them."

 "Chef Waggoner and Chef Weaver taught me so much, more than I could have learned in any culinary program," Thomas said.
 "Working in that kitchen instilled joy in me and it soon became clear that I'd found my calling.
 I've never looked back."